Kafū, aged forty-one.

 On the way back, I walked through the precincts of Hikawa Shrine.

-The yellow leaves on the rocky cliffs were resplendent everywhere.
+The yellow leaves on the jagged cliffs were splendid everywhere.

 November 13th.

-I decided to rent the plot of land on the cliff in Ichibei-chō.
+I decided to rent the cliffside property in Ichibeichō.

-I summoned Nagai Kihei, an employee of the construction company, and entrusted all procedures to him.
+I summoned Nagai Kihei from the construction company and entrusted him with all necessary arrangements.

-I intended to await next spring, build a hermitage, and retire into seclusion.
+I resolved to wait until spring, build a hermitage, and retreat into seclusion.

-In the evening, I went to the Thursday Gathering meeting.
+In the evening, I attended the Thursday Association gathering.

 November 14th.

-Looking through last year's diary, I saw that the agreement to sell the Okubo property had been made on November 13th.
+Upon reviewing last year’s diary, I found that the agreement to sell the Okubo property had been finalized on November 13th.

 November 15th.

-Hearing that Izusaburō was absent, I went to Nishiōkubo and paid my respects to Mother’s kind countenance.
+Hearing that Izaaburō was absent, I went to Nishi-Ōkubo and paid respects before a kindly visage.

-For the first time, I experienced the joy of a family gathering.
+For the first time, I obtained the joy of familial communion.

 November 17th.

-I read through Mme Noailles' novel *The Face of Jade*.
+I read through Madame Noailles’s novel *The Face of Jade*.

-Today I took up a volume or two of her novel to read, but how vastly they fell short of her poetry.
+Taking up one or two volumes of her novel to read today, they fell far short of her poetry.

 November 18th.

-In Wang Cihui’s regulated verse there is a line: “Autumn rains just past, the streets turn to canals.”
+In Wang Cihui’s regulated verse there is: “Autumn rains had barely ceased when the streets became canals.”

-Amidst the sound of muddy footsteps, I shut my door and stay within.
+Amidst the sound of muddy footsteps, [one] closes the gate and dwells within.

 November 19th.